Abstractors and relational cross-attention: An inductive bias for explicit relational reasoning in Transformers: Introduction

 The ability to infer and process relations and reason in terms of analogies lies at the heart of human abilities for abstraction and creative thinking \citep{snow,holyoak}.
 This capability is largely separate from our ability to acquire semantic and procedural knowledge through sensory tasks, such as image and audio processing.
 Modern deep learning systems can often capture this latter type of intelligence through efficient function approximation.
 However, deep learning has seen limited success with relational and abstract reasoning, which requires identifying novel associations from limited data and generalizing to new domains.

-Recognizing the importance of this capability, machine learning research has explored several novel frameworks for relational learning~\citep{TEM, NTM,episodicControl,shanahanExplicitlyRelationalNeural,esbn,mondal23learned,battaglia,barrett:2018,santoro1}.
-In this paper we propose a framework that casts relational learning in terms of Transformers.
-The success of Transformers lies in the use of attentional mechanisms to support richly context-sensitive processing~\citep{transformers,vaswani2017attention,kerg2020untangling}.
-However, it is clear that Transformers are missing core capabilities required for modeling human thought~\citep{mahowald2023dissociating}, including an ability to support analogy and abstraction.While large language models show a surprising ability to complete some analogies~\citep{webb}, this ability emerges implicitly only after processing vast amounts of data.
+Recognizing the importance of this capability, machine learning research has explored several novel frameworks for relational learning~\citep{NTM, episodicControl, santoro1,battaglia,barrett:2018,shanahanExplicitlyRelationalNeural,TEM,esbn,mondal23learned}.
+In this paper, we propose a framework that casts relational learning in terms of Transformers.
+The success of Transformers lies in the use of attentional mechanisms to support richly context-sensitive processing~\citep{vaswani2017attention,transformers,kerg2020untangling}.
+However, it is clear that Transformers are missing core capabilities required for modeling human thought~\citep{mahowald2023dissociating}, including an ability to support analogy and abstraction.
+While large language models show a surprising ability to complete some analogies~\citep{webb2023emergent}, this ability emerges implicitly only after processing vast amounts of data.

 The Transformer architecture has the ability to model relations between objects implicitly through its attention mechanisms.
-However, we argue in this paper that standard attention produces entangled representations encoding a mixture of relational information and object-level features, resulting in suboptimal sample-efficiency for learning relations.
-The challenge is to provide ways of binding domain-specific information to low dimensional, abstract representations that can be used in a broader range of domains.
-In this work we propose an extension of Transformers that enables explicit relational reasoning through a novel module called the \textit{Abstractor}.
+However, we argue in this paper that standard attention produces entangled representations encoding a mixture of relational information and object-level features, resulting in suboptimal sample efficiency for learning relations.
+In this work, we propose an extension of Transformers that enables explicit relational reasoning through a novel module called the \textit{Abstractor}.
 At the core of the Abstractor is a variant of attention called \textit{relational cross-attention}.
-Our approach is motivated by an architectural inductive bias for relational learning we call the ``relational bottleneck," which separates relational information from extraneous object-level features, thus enabling more explicit relational reasoning \citep{webb2023relational}.
+Our approach is motivated by an architectural inductive bias for relational learning we call the ``relational bottleneck,'' which separates relational information from extraneous object-level features \citep[see][for a cognitive science perspective on this idea]{webb2024relational}.